ashton314/emacs-bedrock/README.md

 Emacs 29.1 or later.

-Yes, as of writing, Emacs 29.1 hasn't been released yet.
-The reason why is because we are relying on `use-pacakge` to be built-in.
+Emacs 29.1 is, as of 2023-09-04, the latest stable release.
+The specific features from Emacs 29.1 that Bedrock relies on are:

+ - The `use-package` macro for configuration
+ - Enhancements to the built-in completion help (`completions-auto-select`, `completion-auto-help`, etc.)
+ - Built-in tree-sitter support
+ - Built-in LSP client (Eglot)

 ## Development

-This is version `0.2.0`.

-Once I am happy with the state of things, I'll change it to version `1.*.*`—at that point, no new `use-package` declarations will be added to `init.el`.
+This is version `1.0.0`.
+No new `use-package` declarations will be added to `init.el`.
+No promises on the mixins. :)

 This is a hobby project.
-Please be patient.
+Please be patient with development.

+I welcome any feedback you may have.
+You can [open issues](https://todo.sr.ht/~ashton314/emacs-bedrock) or [drop me a line](https://lambdaland.org/#contact) directly with any comments or suggestions.

 ### Roadmap

 See the [issue tracker](https://todo.sr.ht/~ashton314/emacs-bedrock) on SourceHut.

 ## Changelog

+ - 1.0.0

+   2023-09-04

+   First "stable" release!
+Line number width improved, fix default load paths, expand Eglot and Vertico config, fix Corfu load.

+ - 0.2.1

+   2023-06-20

+   Minor bug fixes; add Embark package.

  - 0.2.0